Petruovich/FundraisingSpaceV2/README.txt

 4. Set User-Secrets

+You run the dotnet user-secrets … commands in a terminal in the root folder of your project (where the .csproj file is located).
+Open the console (CLI/PowerShell/VS Code terminal) or the Package Manager Console in Visual Studio (Tools → NuGet Package Manager → Package Manager Console).
-PS C:\-\Fundrasing-master\Urb.Plan.v2> dotnet user-secrets set "Authentication:Google:ClientId" "<----Id---->"

-PS C:\-\Fundrasing-master\Urb.Plan.v2> dotnet user-secrets set "Authentication:Google:ClientSecret" "<----Secret---->"
+  comand - dotnet user-secrets init comand - dotnet user-secrets set "Authentication:Google:ClientId" "<ClientId>" comand - dotnet user-secrets set "Authentication:Google:ClientSecret" "<ClientSecret>"